a-hr/R-utils/README.md

 - `AS_boxplot.R`: Boxplot of PSI values for alternative splicing events.
 Includes a Wilcoxon test for differential splicing between all of the groups.
 - `AS_kmeans.R`: K-means clustering of PSI values for alternative splicing events.
 - `AS_PCA-heatmap-UMAP.R`: PCA, heatmap, and UMAP plots for alternative splicing data.
 Allows to filter events by overall variance.
 Specific event and sample-lists can be provided.
+- `rmats_summary.R`: Script to create basic plots (PCAs and volcanos) and tables listing all of events (both tables by event type and full tables) from multiple experiments.

+    It expects an `rmats` directory containing the output of rMATS experiments (there can be many), named `rmats_<StudyGroup>_<ControlGroup>`.
+Inside, it is expected to be a folder named `rmats_output`, containing all of the output files.

 ## Gene expression plots